-The active medical staff at Seattle Children’s is comprised of over 1,000 physicians and other providers.
-They represent all of the pediatric medical and surgical specialties, general pediatrics as well as family practice.
+The active medical staff at Seattle Children's Hospital is comprised of over 1,200 physicians and other providers.
+They represent all of the pediatric medical and surgical specialties - general pediatrics as well as family practice.

-Approximately 500 of the members of the medical staff are based at Seattle Children’s.
-Through our formal affiliation with the University of Washington School of Medicine (UWSOM), most of our hospital-based physicians hold appointments at the UWSOM and are employed by Children's University Medical Group, the Children's and UWSOM practice plan.
+Approximately 600 of the members of the medical staff are based at Seattle Children's.
+Through our formal affiliation with the University of Washington School of Medicine (UWSOM), most of our hospital-based physicians hold appointments at the UWSOM and are employed by Children's University Medical Group (CUMG), the Seattle Children's and UWSOM practice plan.

-Most members of our medical staff are physicians and other providers who maintain private practices in the community and who refer patients to Children’s, some actively care for and attend on their own patients in the hospital.
+Most members of our medical staff are physicians and other providers who maintain private practices in the community and who refer patients to Seattle Children's; some actively care for and attend on their own patients in the hospital.

-Children’s medical staff departments include Anesthesiology and Pain Medicine, Child Psychiatry and Behavioral Health, Dental Medicine, Laboratory Medicine and Pathology, Medicine, Orthopedics, Radiology, Rehabilitation Medicine, and Surgery.
+Seattle Children's medical staff departments include Anesthesiology and Pain Medicine; Child Psychiatry and Behavioral Health; Dentistry; Laboratory Medicine and Pathology; Medicine; Orthopedics; Radiology; Rehabilitation Medicine; and Surgery.

 Medical Staff Leadership

-Children's Medical Staff Leadership includes Medical Staff officers, department directors, division and clinic chiefs, inpatient services directors, medical education directors and coordinators, and medical staff and hospital committee chairs.
+Seattle Children's medical staff leadership includes medical staff officers; department directors; division and clinic chiefs; inpatient services directors; medical education directors; and coordinators and medical staff and hospital committee chairs.

 Elected Medical Staff Officers

 The officers of the medical staff include the chief medical officer, president, president-elect, immediate past president (when applicable) and the elected medical staff advisor or advisors (the number of which in any given year shall be determined as described in the Medical Staff Bylaws [PDF]).